gazjosef/blackjack-game/README.md

 BlackJack game written in basic JavaScript.

+Created Deck of Cards.

+Dealt cards to Player and Dealer.

+Add player action - Hit, Stand, or Double.

+Calculate result.

-Further plans are to rewrite game in Object-Oriented Programming, Typescript, Cypress Testing.
+Further plans are to rewrite game in Object-Oriented Programming, Typescript, and Cypress Testing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>